Education for librarianship: United States and Canada

 Most library schools in North America offer graduate programs only.
 Accreditation of these programs is granted by the American Library Association.
 The bachelor's degree in Library Science (or Library Economy as it was called in early days) was, for the most part, phased out several decades ago.
-Prior to this, bachelor degree programs in library science were often intended to be pursued concurrently with a subject-based bachelor's degree, with the student usually spending an additional year of study.
+Prior to this, bachelor's degree programs in library science were often intended to be pursued concurrently with a subject-based bachelor's degree, with the student usually spending an additional year of study.

 Librarians in North America typically earn a master's degree, typically the Master of Library Science (MLS) or the Master of Library and Information Science (MLIS).
-This degree allows one to work as a practising librarian in public libraries, academic libraries, school library media centers, and special libraries, while many individuals with the MLS credential work with major library vendors.
+This degree allows one to work as a practicing librarian in public libraries, academic libraries, school library media centers, and special libraries, while many individuals with the MLS credential work with major library vendors.
 The degree is also applicable to related sectors such as publishing.

 In the United States and Canada, a professional librarian normally has a one or two-year master's degree in library and information science, library science or information science (Master of Library and Information Science) with abbreviations such as MLS, MSLS, MIS, MS-LIS, MISt, MI, MLIS, or MILS.
 Many professional librarians have degrees obtained from programs accredited by the American Library Association (ALA) and can have specializations within fields such as archives, records management, information architecture, information policy, knowledge management, public librarianship, medical librarianship, law librarianship, special librarianship, academic librarianship, or school (K-12) librarianship.
 School librarians often are required to have a teaching credential and school librarian license in addition to a library science degree.
 Master's degree programs for school library media specialist initial preparation are also accredited by the National Council for Accreditation of Teacher Education (NCATE), which ALA recognizes.
 Many, if not most, academic librarians also have a second, subject-based master's degree.